TrueFiEng/Waffle/README.md

 # Ethereum Waffle
-Sweeter and simpler than truffle.
+Sweeter and simpler than truffle.js.
 Taste best with web3js, chai and ES6.

+## Our philosophy
+* Simpler: Set of helpers rather than framework
+* Sweeter: Easy to customize and extend

 ## Features:
-* Build and test contracts
+* Build, deploy link and test solidity based smart contracts
-* Deploy and link contracts
-* Easy matchers
 * No need to run mock rpc server

-## Philosophy
-* Clear, simple syntax, utilize ES6 constructions
-* Simplicity over complexity
-* Lib (toolbox) rather than framework
-* Explicite over implicte (no magic!)
-* Easy to customize and extend
+* Use contracts from other npms
+* Parallel testing

 ## Install:
 To start using with npm, type: